Learn about the Maternal and Child Health (MCH) Leadership Competencies by browsing this web page or by downloading the PDF document.

 Foundational.
 At the foundational level, MCH leaders will:

-- Develop agendas and lead meetings/teams effectively.
+- Develop projects that reflect a broader systems approach and lead meetings/teams effectively.

 Advanced.
 Building on the foundational skills, MCH leaders will: